 If you have significant cosigned debt, such as student loans or a mortgage that would fall to your parents or loved ones if you died, then you may want to consider term life insurance to cover those debts.
 Additionally, if you are single and the primary caretaker of an elderly person, then you should consider how much it would cost to care for them if you died.

 If you’re single and still unsure, you can use our life insurance calculator to help determine if you need coverage.
-Don’t worry; we’ll let you know if you don’t need coverage.
+Relax, no air-math required.

 Does term life insurance expire?

 Yes, term life insurance expires at the end of your designated policy term length – typically 10, 15, 20, or 30 years – or if you’ve failed to pay your premiums.